|Download the Approved Farmers' Market App|

-An Alberta approved farmers' market is one that has been approved by Alberta Agriculture and Rural Development (ARD) and as such meets the requirements of the program guidelines that have been approved by the Minister.
+An Alberta approved farmers' market is one that has been approved by Alberta Agriculture and Forestry (AF) and as such meets the requirements of the program guidelines that have been approved by the Minister.
 These include:

 - being sponsored by a not-for-profit community group, local Chamber of Commerce, municipality or agricultural society or forming their own not-for profit society under the Societies Act.
 Privately owned markets are not eligible to operate under the banner of an Alberta approved farmers' market.

 - operate under the direction of an advisory body or board of directors depending on the nature of the sponsoring body.
 Public markets typically have for-profit ownership and there is no requirement for an advisory body or board of directors in that situation.